Picnic table: Environmental impacts

 Picnic tables are a principal amenity affecting the quality of park users' recreational experience and their interest in using a particular park.
 This can have both positive and negative effects.
 There are often severe trampling effects on the ground immediately around a picnic table, but often these impacts are highly localized.
 However, in rainy areas the damage caused by trampling may in turn give rise to sheet erosion of the picnic site.

 During picnic season, picnic tables are often a center of attention from non-human animals seeking access to either humans or their food.
 Nymphs of the Western black-legged tick, Ixodes pacificus, have been found on picnic tables at roughly the same frequency as in leaf litter.
 Hornets and other wasps may similarly nest under picnic table platforms or benches, which provide a sheltered location convenient to a food source.

 As a source of food subsidy from humans, picnic tables have been found to affect corvid activity as these birds seek out areas near picnic tables and may refrain from scavenging deeper in the forest.
-Males of the Steller's Jay in particular seek out territory near picnic tables because of the superior feeding opportunities.
+Males of the Steller's jay in particular seek out territory near picnic tables because of the superior feeding opportunities.

+A high-tech approach to picnic tables integrates re-used retired solar photovoltaic panels from solar farms as the table surface with recycled plastic lumber to reduce the overall environmental impact of the solar picnic table, while still encouraging people to use the outdoors and charge their devices.
+The plans for this table are open source hardware.